-Welcome to MSFC Employee Assistance Program (EAP)
+Welcome to the MSFC Employee Assistance Program (EAP)

 Ongoing issues at work or at home can make it difficult for an employee to maintain their usual level of quality performance on the job.
 One of the goals of the Employee Assistance Program is to help employees who encounter problems that interfere with job performance, conduct, or attendance to find ways to resolve those problems and/or minimize their impact on job performance.
+This does not, however, mean that only work issues can be addressed in sessions with the EAP, as issues in any realm of life can be the focus of discussion.

 The EAP provides assistance for both employees and their family members (spouse and dependents).
 Examples of issues that might lead someone to utilize the EAP include: stress, marital problems, loss and grief, anger management, relationship problems (e.g., with friends, family, co-workers, supervisor, or supervisee), alcohol or drug abuse, depression, anxiety, or just about anything else that is causing difficulty.